jfkenna/dynamic-vector-clocks/README.md

 |variable length                |json, encoded as a utf-8 byte string |Represents the content of the message         |

-### Invocation
+### Invocation - Socket Implementation

 #### .env parameters
-Based on the local `dotenv` file (`.env`) within the `/phase2_sockets` directory - peers can elect to join the network based two main scenarios.
-The options are where peers elect to chat _without_ a central peer registry server handling automatic peer registration/deregistration within the network, or _with_ the server enabled (**started previously**) - which will automatically connect pre-registered peers together.
-This is set through the `ENABLE_PEER_SERVER` variable as above. <br/> Other environment variables are exposed in the `.env` file; namely the following:
 - `CLIENT_WORKER_THREADS`: the number of `broadcastHandler` / `readWorker` / `handlerWorker` threads a client will utilise.
-    - `PROTOCOL_PORT`: The port number that a client/peer will utilise for connecting to others.
+- `PROTOCOL_PORT`: The port number that a client/peer will use for p2p communication
-    - `REGISTRY_PROTOCOL_PORT`: The peer registry server's port number it will utilise.
+- `REGISTRY_PROTOCOL_PORT`: The port number for communication with the peer registry server
 - `ENABLE_PEER_SERVER`: Whether to enable the peer registry server to manage peer registration.
+When disabled, clients must manually enter the ips of their peers.
 Takes values of 0 (disabled) or 1 (enabled).
 - `ENABLE_NETWORK_DELAY`: Whether to enable simulated networking delay.
 Takes values of 0 (disabled) or 1 (enabled).
 - `MOCK_NETWORK_DELAY`: The amount of time the simulated delay should last for.
 Value should be provided in seconds.

 As explained in [the implementation phase](#implementation-1), the P2P message application developed for our real-world example of Dynamic Vector Clocks works on the premise that _multiple_ peers will be joining the system at any given time, whether thats utilising a central peer registry server; or without.
 Both cases are showcased below.